Mxm40b/linux-for-beginners/README.md

 This is a manual that is made for beginners to learn how to use linux.

+It is focused on nixos, but should work for other distros as well.

 It will include sections on: